mau-network/mau/README.md

 * Restoring your content to a previous state can be achieved by restoring one of your backups.
 * The user will be able to post and read posts from any application that can access your disk like a command-line tool, an extension in your text editor, a desktop GUI. and on phones any App that has permission to access the disk
 * Deleting the user's copy of the data will be a simple directory deletion.
-* Data can live on a local machine storage device or remote device accessed by any network file system.
+* Data can live on remote device accessed by a network file system.

 ## Data format

 * Writing a piece of content that represents a simple status update is different than:
   * a recipe
   * a technical blog post
-  * a doctor sharing disease information
+  * a disease information
-  * or an athlete sharing his bike ride.
+  * a bike ride

 * Using unstructured text will not be sufficient to:
-  * represent all kinds of content created by users
+  * represent all types of content created by users
   * every program will have a different way to find the type of the content

 * We have to use a structured format to represent content, some options are: